The New Walk of Shame For The Single Woman — Going Out Alone

 Still, as I walked out of my house in the ‘burbs, wearing a little black top, jeans and heels on a Saturday evening right before nightfall, I felt the little ick.
 Perhaps under cover of darkness I would have felt differently.
 After all, I was just going out.
 I wasn’t turning tricks or anything.
 (Ironically, even prostitutes are usually getting into a car with someone.
 Not me.
 Solo all the way.)
 Still, I felt weird, exposed.

 In the first place, I hadn’t felt like going out at all.
 I was exhausted and frankly, tired of going places alone, tired of driving.
 I also hadn’t been sleeping well and had forgotten to eat — again.
-Additionally, I tend to be “melancholy” (sounds so much better than clinically depressed) and it’s hard for me to get out – yet that is exactly what I must do, or so I’m told.
+See, Confessions of a Skinny Mom.
+Additionally, I tend to be “melancholy” (sounds so much better than clinically depressed) and it’s hard for me to get out — yet that is exactly what I must do, or so I’m told.
 Plus, I really hate driving and this was going to be about a thirty minute ride.
 On the other hand, had I stayed home, well, there may have been tears or chores or nothing special, followed by guilt and anger for the tears, chores or nothing special.
+See Weekends Off.
 I would have beaten myself up for not going out on the one of two nights a month when the kids are gone and when this time, coincidentally– luckily, there was actually someplace where I could go — alone.
 Oh yeah, there was a whole carnival fun house of competing emotions going on my head.
 So I forced myself to go out.
 This again is where it is helpful to have people with you.
 When required to meet someone or when a friend is picking you up, you can’t bail.
 That little voice that says “just stay home” is naturally squelched.
 But when going out alone, well, a woman can change her mind at the last minute.
 A woman’s prerogative.
 No one would be disappointed, no one would be left waiting, no one would be the wiser.
 I confess that I have driven myself places, or attempted to drive myself places and gotten lost, not found parking, etc. and ended up turning around and going home without ever having left the car.
 This has happened, more than once.

 Carrie, minus a “Plus One”